BIRTH – January 1993

 I had wanted to get pregnant for a few years and had been on fertility medication prior to conceiving.
 I was very sick throughout the pregnancy but extremely happy.
 I would dance (as well as my bulging body would allow) and sing “Whoa-oa-oa!
 I feel good, do-be-do-be-do-do, I knew that I would, now….So good, so good, I got you.”
 Although I read the “What to Expect…” series and we went to pre-natal classes we weren’t prepared – I didn’t even have my bag packed!

 I had a very easy labour.
-The Doctor raced me through the hospital in a wheelchair and called out “This is Mrs. Maude no time to register her, this baby’s coming now!”
-A short while later the Doctor examined our new baby boy.
-Dr. Gamble calmly said that there was a little webbing between some of the baby’s fingers that a plastic surgeon would need to “snip” and his feet turned in a “bit”.
+The doctor raced me through the hospital in a wheelchair and called out “No time to register her, this baby’s coming now!”
+A short while later the doctor examined our new baby.
+The doctor calmly said that there was a little webbing between some of the baby’s fingers that a plastic surgeon would need to “snip” and his feet turned in a “bit”.
 Steve and I looked at each other and exchanged a knowing “Ohhhhh”.
 Steve explained that his two nephews were born with mild clubfoot and his Mom’s foot turned in slightly causing her to limp.
 We hadn’t even thought about this genetic-link during the pregnancy.

 When the baby was given to me to nurse Evan was all bundled up and I don’t think I even looked at his hand or feet.
 I was so focused on nursing.
-Once settled into our hospital room I un-swaddled my baby and saw the severity of his clubfeet and hand abnormality.
+Once settled into our hospital room I un-swaddled my baby and saw the severity of his clubfeet and hand difference.
 Evan’s feet were both turned right up the inside of his legs and three fingers on his left hand were joined together and tiny which was, we later learned, caused by Amniotic Band Syndrome (ABS).

 We aren’t sure if Evan’s clubfeet are genetic or not as amniotic band syndrome is not genetic and has a correlation with clubfeet.
 Evan’s younger brother Elliot does not have clubfoot or ABS.